4l3b/scifi_books/README.md

 # Sci-Fi Reading Tracker

-This is a project to track the science fiction books I read.
+This project tracks the science fiction books I read, along with a personal rating from 0 to 5 that I assigned to each of them.

-All books are stored in a JSON file (`data/book_list.json`), and an automated workflow generates a bar chart with my ratings.
+The book information is stored in a JSON file (`data/book_list.json`).
+A bar chart is generated from this data using a Python script with Seaborn + Matplotlib.

-The chart is rebuilt by GitHub Actions whenever the JSON file changes, and it is published on GitHub Pages.
+The chart is automatically rebuilt via GitHub Actions whenever the JSON file changes, and it is published on GitHub Pages.

 ---